 Roberto De Zerbi – Olympique Marseille – Tactical Analysis

-Marseille are also not afraid to be more direct in their low build-up.
+The Marseille players are also not afraid to be more direct in the low build-up.
 If the opposition comes up and presses man-to-man, there will be numerical equality up top with Marseille’s attackers against the opposition defenders.
 The goalkeeper will sometimes find an early longer ball up to the attackers, aiming to win 1v1 or 2v2 situations.
 The Marseille attackers have good individual quality and will often win these battles to create goalscoring opportunities.

 Roberto De Zerbi – Olympique Marseille – Tactical Analysis